bdickason/bdickason.com/posts/take-charge-promotion.md

 date: 2021-03-05
 description: Don't sit back and wait for a promotion.
 High quality feedback at a faster rate will increase the likelihood you get promoted.
 thumbnail: /static/posts/take-charge-promotion/wyld-stallyns.jpg
+hero: /static/posts/take-charge-promotion/wyld-stallyns.jpg
+heroAlt: Take charge
-layout: layouts/post.njk
+layout: layouts/post-blog.njk
 ---

-# Take charge of your promotion

 **Do you believe that if you do a good job and write a great performance review, you will be promoted?**